 - Do squats while brushing your teeth.

-- Do some calisthenics while watching TV.
+- Do some calisthenics (gymnastic exercises) while watching TV.

-Even better, try combining exercise with time outside.
-For example, if you usually eat lunch at your desk, get up and take a walk around the block before you get back to work.
+For instance, if you usually eat lunch at your desk, get up and take a walk around the block before you get back to work.
 Not only will you get extra exercise, but you can enjoy fresh air and get a potential boost of vitamin D from the sun.

 It’s always nice to spend time with friends, but having a workout buddy is about more than companionship.
 Exercising with a friend is a great way to keep you motivated to stay on track.
 You’ll be less likely to skip a walk or run in the park if you’re meeting someone.

-Drinking water when exercising is important for everyone — but it’s especially important if you have psoriasis.
+Drinking water when exercising is important for everyone, but it’s especially important if you have psoriasis.
 Our dry, itchy psoriasis skin needs to be hydrated at all times.

 The combination of tight spandex and sweat may irritate your skin, so plan on wearing loose, breathable clothing.
-Cotton is a great choice, along with fabrics like modal and rayon.
+Cotton is a great choice, along with fabrics such as rayon and modal.
 Choose clothing that helps you feel comfortable and confident.

 The gym locker room can be a scary place when you have a flare.
 If you’re not comfortable changing out in the open, there are other options.

 Sweat from your workout can aggravate psoriasis plaques.
-A cold shower will not only wash away the sweat, but also help cool you down so that you stop sweating.
+A cold shower will not only wash away the sweat, but it’ll also help cool you down so that you stop sweating.
 That’s why it’s a good idea to take a cold shower as quickly as possible after a workout.

 Staying active when you have a chronic condition has its challenges, but don’t give up.
-Remember to start slowly, and talk to your doctor if you have any concerns about what level of activity is right for you.
+Remember to start slowly, and talk with your doctor if you have any concerns about what level of activity is right for you.
 With a little patience and persistence, you can make exercise a part of your routine.